[Updated July 2020]

 Please note: the Climbing Barn is temporarily closed.

 The Blue Crane is a thatched restaurant that has an unbeatable setting with a sun deck by a lake in a bird reserve.
 Perfect for a lazy weekend lunch.
 The lunch buffet menu changes every week, so give them a call to find out what’s on offer.

 17. Take a drive down the longest street in South Africa

 Pretoria boasts the longest urban street in South Africa and one of the straightest urban streets in the world.
 Stanza Bopape, Helen Joseph, WF Nkomo and Elias Motsoaledi streets (formerly all known as Church Street) are worth a drive to take in the buzz of the nerve centre of Pretoria, check out the historical buildings, and to reflect on the anti-apartheid struggle.

 Groenkloof Nature Reserve is the first and oldest game sanctuary in Africa.
 There’s a 20km mountain bike trail to explore and you might pass some curious giraffes and zebra as you navigate the reserve.
-Various guided horse trails are also available with a minimum of 4 horses and a maximum of 6 horses (pony trails for children are also available).
+Various guided horse trails are also available.
 Though generally safe, exercise caution when running or cycling alone and don’t leave valuables in your car.

 Where: Christina De Wit Avenue, Groenkloof

 This Saturday market is a staple at Greenlyn Village Centre.
 Nammie’s mini cakes are a must eat with a bullet-proof coffee.
 And if you’re feeling adventurous, try a jar of Stanley’s snails in French burgundy butter, parsley and garlic.

 Where: Cnr.
 Thomas Edison and Mackenzie Streets, Menlo Park